Jump Ahead To:

 The city’s 100+ neighborhoods are divided up into general regions (ex: Southeast Austin, Central Austin, West Austin, etc.).
 And these regions are separated by boundaries like Hwy.
 1, Interstate 35, and Lady Bird Lake.
 Surrounding Austin’s perimeters are neighborhoods and mini-cities like Kyle, Wimberley, and Round Rock.
 And many people living in the area lump these neighboring areas in with the city.

 This family-friendly neighborhood is roughly 20 miles north of downtown Austin, giving it that peaceful neighborhood feels just outside of the city business.
-It has a very low crime rate and is considered perfect for young families.
+It has a very low crime rate and is considered ideal for young families.
 A drive to downtown Austin will take about half an hour, as long as it is not during rush hour, which peaks between 7-8 a.m. and 3-5 p.m.
-It has a low walkability score but is considered somewhat bike-friendly.
+It has a ‘somwhat’ walkable and bikeable by WalkScore.com.
 The area is part of a large master-planned community that holds over 4,000 homes and three public elementary schools.

 What’s Happening in Avery Ranch

-Avery Ranch offers a beautiful portion of the hill country with tennis courts, pools, and hiking and bike trails.
-The 226-acre golf course sits directly against the neighborhood’s lake, and large, nearby community parks, like the Brushy Creek Lake Park, Brushy Creek Sports Park, and Kelly Reeves Athletic Complex provides locals with recreational opportunities.
+Avery Ranch offers a beautiful portion of the hill country with tennis and pickleball courts, pools, and hiking and bike trails.
+The 226-acre golf course sits directly on the neighborhood’s lake.
+Large, nearby community parks, like the Brushy Creek Lake Park, Brushy Creek Sports Park, and Kelly Reeves Athletic Complex provide many more recreational opportunities.

 Check out The Rotten Bunch, The League Kitchen & Tavern, and Smokey Mo’s BBQ for some of the area’s local-favorite food stops.